o3de/o3de.org/content/docs/user-guide/programming/metrics/trace-event-logger.md

 ## How to use the JSON Trace Event Logger

-This section describes how to register to create an Event Factory and register it with a global interface(this is done by default within O3DE Applications), create an Event Logger, provide the Event Logger stream to record data output and to record sample metrics.
-Finally how to visualize those metrics will be described at the end.
+This section describes how to register to create an Event Factory and register it with a global interface, create an Event Logger, provide the Event Logger stream to record data output and to record sample metrics.
+By the end you will be able to view collected metrics in a Chromium-based browser.

 The full source code in this section is available in the [JsonTraceEventLogger Unit Tests](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/Tests/Metrics/JsonTraceEventLoggerTests.cpp) and [EventLoggerUtils Unit Tests](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/Tests/Metrics/EventLoggerUtilsTests.cpp)